-The prevalence of voltage sags and surges and voltage spikes along with microbreaks in the power because of grid switching are arguably more challenging with the introduction of Industry 4.0 (the fourth industrial revolution) as data centres and IT infrastructure converge with traditional manufacturing processes to create smart industry and factories.
+The prevalence of voltage sags and surges and voltage spikes along with microbreaks in the power because of grid switching are arguably more challenging with the introduction of Industry 4.0 (the fourth industrial revolution).
+Data centres and IT infrastructure converge with traditional manufacturing processes to create smart industry and factories.

 Power protection in the manufacturing world is, therefore, every bit as critical as in the data centre world.
-The impact on the manufacturing business can be extremely costly if the right power protection is not in place.
-When most business managers think about power protection they automatically think of power cuts, but the National Grid is actually pretty reliable and power failures only tend to occur when factors, such as extreme weather, come into play.
+The impact on manufacturing businesses can be extremely costly if the correct power protection is not in place.
+When most business managers think about power protection, they automatically think of power cuts.
+But in reality, the National Grid is actually pretty reliable.
+Power failures only tend to occur when factors such as extreme weather come into play.

-However, the impact of voltage spike and high frequency noise, combined with voltage sags and surges can have an unforeseen impact on computers, servers and sensitive manufacturing equipment and manufacturing processes.
-A common issue is infantile failure of equipment, where the equipment basically fails well before its expected end of life.
-This is often caused – but not attributed to – poor power quality, with mains spikes continuously hitting sensitive semiconductors and processors.
+However, the impact of voltage spike and high-frequency noise, combined with voltage sags and surges can have an unforeseen impact on computers, servers, and sensitive manufacturing equipment and processes.
+A common issue is the failure of equipment, where machinery breaks down well before its expected end of life.
+This is often caused – but not attributed to – poor power quality, with mains spikes, continuously hitting sensitive semiconductors and processors.

-While a single event may not cause any noticeable damage, it’s the cumulative bombardment of voltage spikes and voltage fluctuations that will eventually lead to early failure of the equipment.
+While a single event may not cause any noticeable damage, it’s the cumulative bombardment of voltage fluctuations that will eventually lead to critical failure.
 Also, just a simple dip or micro break in the voltage can cause certain production runs to be ruined.

-In the pharmaceutical industry, for example, when producing a batch of a very expensive drugs in glass or in a semiconductor, a small dip in the voltage will cause an imperfection in the finished product making it unusable and could even result in the batch being discarded altogether.
+In the pharmaceutical industry, for example, when producing a batch of very expensive drugs in glass or in a semiconductor, a small dip in the voltage will cause an imperfection in the finished product making it unusable.
+It could even result in the batch being discarded altogether.

-Even in steel or brick production, if there is a micro break in the power that causes the furnace controllers to shut down, the process has to be stopped.
-The material being processed will be scrapped and the whole process started again, which can take days and be very costly.
+Another example is in steel or brick production.
+If there’s a micro break in the power that causes the furnace controllers to shut down, the process has to be stopped.
+The material being processed is scrapped and the whole process started again, which can take days.

-A UPS without batteries gives the same high-level protection against poor mains quality with the exception of a full power outage and can be installed in harsher environments with higher operating temperatures.
-This makes the UPS without batteries a far more cost-effective voltage conditioning solution to the more traditional methods of electro mechanical Auto Voltage Regulators (AVR) or Dynamic Voltage Regulators (DVR)
+A UPS without batteries gives the same high-level protection against poor mains quality with the exception of a full power outage.
+Such a system can be installed in harsher environments with higher operating temperatures.
+This makes the UPS without batteries a far more cost-effective voltage conditioning solution than the more traditional methods of electromechanical Auto Voltage Regulators (AVR) or Dynamic Voltage Regulators (DVR).